 The world has an ambitious goal to end extreme poverty by 2030.
 But, without good poverty data, it is impossible to know whether we are making progress, or whether programs and policies are reaching those who are the most in need.

 Last week on World Population Day, I was thinking of the joy of children and the right of women to decide when to have them.
 It matters to women, but it matters to society as a whole.
 There can be no sustainable development without women’s empowerment, and there can be no women’s empowerment without access to comprehensive maternal and reproductive health services.
 Family planning is part of them.

 Since its launch in March 2016, as a global road safety fund, the GRSF had focused on getting maximum value for the use of its donor funds by making a difference in how we invest in road safety.
 This is in line with our Strategic Objectives of developing capacity for sustainability in road safety results, promoting a global network of road safety funding, coordination and advocacy mechanisms, and leveraging development bank projects, particularly those of the GRSF host organization, the World Bank.

 Earlier this month, development banks from around the world took stock of where they stand and where they see their efforts having the greatest impact at a meeting organized by the World Bank and Brazil’s development bank, BNDES.

-in narrowing that gap.
+As the world strugglesin narrowing that gap.
 They can help to crowd-in the private sector and anchor private-public sector partnerships, particularly for infrastructure financing.